VladimirAlexiev/soml/owl2soml/README.md

 The tool handles the following datatypes:
 - `xsd:` datatypes: `boolean, byte, date, dateTime, decimal, double, gYear, gYearMonth, int, integer, long, negativeInteger, nonNegativeInteger, nonPositiveInteger, positiveInteger, short, string, time, unsignedByte, unsignedInt, unsignedLong, unsignedShort`
+  - `xsd:dateTimeStamp` is mapped to `dateTime` which is not precise because the former requires timezone
-- `schema:` (schema.org) datatypes: `Boolean, Date, DateTime, Float, Integer, Number, Text, Time`
+- `schema:` (schema.org) datatypes: `Boolean, Date, DateTime, Integer, Text, Time`
+  - `schema:Float` is mapped to `double` because GraphQL `Float` is also in fact a double number
+  - `schema:Number` is mapped to `decimal` which is not precise because it could be integer or decimal
-- `schema:URL, rdfs:Resource, xsd:anyURI` are mapped to `iri`, i.e. a "free-standing" IRI that does not designate an instance (object) stored in the platform.
+- `schema:URL, rdfs:Resource, xsd:anyURI` are mapped to `iri`, i.e. a "free-standing" IRI pointing to an external resource (not an instance stored in the platform).
 - You cannot use `owl:ObjectProperty` with a datatype range.
-  - An `owl:ObjectProperty` without specified class is mapped to `iri` (a "free-standing" IRI)
+  - An `owl:ObjectProperty` without specified class range is mapped to `iri` (a "free-standing" IRI)
+  - If a class is used as property range but not declared in the ontology, it's declared in SOML (without any props)
 - You cannot use `owl:DatatypeProperty` or `owl:AnnotationProperty` with a class range.
-  - The default datatype of a prop that doesn't mention a range is `string`.
-    This applies to `rdf:Property, owl:DatatypeProperty, owl:AnnotationProperty`.
+  - The default datatype of a prop that doesn't mention a range is `string` This applies to `rdf:Property, owl:DatatypeProperty, owl:AnnotationProperty`
-  - These datatypes are also mapped to string: `rdf:langString, rdfs:Literal`.
+  - These datatypes are also mapped to string: `rdf:langString, rdfs:Literal`
-  - Finally, `rdfs:Resource` is mapped to `iri`, a free-standing IRI pointing to an external resource
+  - Other datatypes not supported by the platform are ignored with a warning.

 ### Labels and Descriptions